ARMmbed/icetea/doc/tc_api.md

 Test meta-information defines all test related information, such as requirements and default values for the execution phase.
-Some of the information can be overwritten with `IcedTea` command line parameters, or by the test suite.
+Some of the information can be overwritten with `Icetea` command line parameters, or by the test suite.

 Each test case can also contain a setUp function and a tearDown function (rampUp and rampDown in older test cases).